-How to Write the Georgetown Supplemental Essays
+How to Write the Georgetown University Supplemental Essays

 What does it mean to you to be educated?
 How might Georgetown College help you achieve this aim?
 (Applicants to the Sciences and Mathematics or the Faculty of Languages and Linguistics should address their chosen course of study.)

 Abstractly, you’ll want to speak to write about why Georgetown’s educational philosophy speaks to you.
 You might choose to write about Restless Inquiry and your curious nature.
 You might be drawn to Georgetown’s Jesuit foundation or traditions, such as people for others, and write about using your degree to make a positive difference in the world.
 You’ll want to tie this research into your answer to what it means to be educated.
-It’s okay to be direct here – you might begin your essay by writing; ‘To be educated means to’
+It’s okay to be direct here – you might begin your essay by writing; ‘To be educated means to…’

 Next, you’ll want to segway into a concrete plan to achieve this educated ideal.
 This is the supplement in which you should directly discuss your intended plan of study and how you plan to involve yourself in the Georgetown community.
 If you know what you want to study, you can write about why you want to pursue your major.
 Are there specific classes you look forward to taking or professors you want to learn from?
 If you aren’t sure what you want to major in, worry not!
 You can write about why you think Georgetown is the school where you want to figure it out!
-What attracts you about their academic options?
+What attracts you to their academic options?
 Are there a few different areas you are interested in exploring?
 You should also address opportunities outside of the classroom.
 Is there a research laboratory or institution that you can see yourself becoming involved in?
-Community wise, is there a student life organization that you look forward to joining?
+Community-wise, is there a student life organization that you look forward to joining?

 Describe the factors that have influenced your interest in studying health care.
 Please specifically address your intended major (Global Health, Health Care Management & Policy, Human Science, or Nursing).